Become a Business Internship Host Employer!

 - Provide for periodic intern/supervisor discussion.

-- Complete an intern performance questionnaire at the conclusion of training.
+- Complete an intern performance questionnaire at the conclusion of the training.

 All internship applications are reviewed by AFE’s Education Committee prior to matching them for an internship.
 Students are evaluated on their application, grades, personal statement and letter of recommendation.
 Interns are students in business-related majors, who are not required to have floriculture or horticulture backgrounds, but who may become valuable industry assets.